A few words about us

 - The CCIN advertising network boasts some of the most intuitive Internet brands in the world.
 Read more

-- From geodomains like Nashville.com, Palm Springs.com and Acapulco.com to global generics like Traveler.com and Whisky.com, CCIN’s proven track record as pioneers developing and marketing the intuitive domain space began in 1995.
+- From geodomains like Nashville.com, Palm Springs.com and Acapulco.com to global generics like Traveler.com Cost.com, CCIN’s proven track record as pioneers developing and marketing the intuitive domain space began in 1994.
 Read more

 - With qualitative, intuitive traffic and global reach in major verticals, CCIN’s advertising network can reach audiences that traditional media cannot.